 At Siphon Bar inside the 15th Street location of Blue Bottle Coffee you can get extra fancy coffee.
 But did you know you can also get waffles made to order?

-Entries tagged with 'Blue Bottle Coffee'
+'Blue Bottle Coffee' on Serious Eats

 The Blue Bottle Craft of Coffee's 230 pages are as artful as you'd expect: full of coffee, kettle, espresso-spout and cookie porn, and a lot of those cute little line drawings used on the Blue Bottle menus and merchandise.
 Full of delicious recipes from Caitlin Freeman's end of the spectrum (she's a former owner of San Francisco's Miette), it's also the only coffee book I've ever seen with a disclaimer about the perils of raw eggs.

 Blue Bottle makes the most chocolatey of chocolate cookies, a very dark Double Chocolate Cookie ($2.25) made with Mast Brothers Chocolate that's somewhere between soft and chewy.

 The two olive oil baked goods offered at Blue Bottle's new Chelsea location are more savory than sweet.
 A crisp, crumbly shortbread ($1.50) comes with a heavy dose of Salvatore Bklyn's olive oil from Sicily.
 It imparts grassy, peppery flavors which are then paired with fresh rosemary, chopped right into the shortbread.